UK Trade Deal Saves NI From Tariffs On Whiskey Exports To South Africa

 A tariff of 154 cents per litre would have applied to Northern Irish whiskey exports to South Africa post-Brexit, had the agreement not been put in place.

-This tariff would have been multiplied by subsequent pro-rata addition of excise, taxes and margins, DI revealed.
+This tariff would have been multiplied by subsequent pro-rata addition of excise, taxes and margins, Drinks Ireland revealed.

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Aidan O'Sullivan.
 Click subscribe to sign up for the Hospitality Ireland print edition.